tuohai666/incubator-shenyu/README.md

 # Plugin

- Whenever a request comes in, ShenYu will execute it by all enabled plugins through the chain of responsibility.
+ Whenever a request comes in, Apache ShenYu will execute it by all enabled plugins through the chain of responsibility.

- As the heart of ShenYu, plugins are extensible and hot-pluggable.
+ As the heart of Apache ShenYu, plugins are extensible and hot-pluggable.

  Different plugins do different things.